Catering Services

 China's Regional Culinary Mastery

-Our caterers draw on China's eight great cuisines — Sichuan, Cantonese, Shandong, Jiangsu, Zhejiang, Fujian, Hunan, and Anhui — adapting menus to the region where you are filming while offering familiar international options for foreign crew members.
+Our caterers draw on China's eight great cuisines — Sichuan, Cantonese, Shandong, Jiangsu, Zhejiang, Fujian, Hunan, and Anhui.
+We match the menu to the region where you film, and add familiar global options for foreign crew.

 02.